Milank-12345/Chatbot/README.md

-# 💬 AI Loan Advisory Assistant
+# 💬 Loan Advisory Assistant

 This is a conversational web app built with Flask and LangChain that helps users find the best loan options through an intelligent step-by-step dialogue powered by Google Gemini (`gemini-2.0-flash`).